The natural ageing of our skin starts around twenty-five.

 Advanced Glycation End-products or AGES

-This is a result of the reaction between sugars, such as Glucose and Proteins in the skin.
+This is a result of the reaction between sugars, such as Glucose, with proteins in the skin.

 AGES are now considered one of the primary keys to age-related skin issues; the chemical compound triggers oxidation, causing collagen cross-linking.

 This creates inflammation and prevents our skin from naturally repairing itself.
 Combined, they accelerate the degeneration of the skin tissues.

-All of this compounded with oxidation through the action of free radicals, means more and more people are turning to anti aging ingredients, known as cosmeceuticals, which can help to slow down the dance of destruction on the skin.
+All of this, compounded with oxidation through the action of free radicals, means more and more people are turning to anti-ageing ingredients, known as cosmeceuticals, which can help to slow down the dance of destruction on the skin.

 To find out more information on Cosmeceuticals, follow the link

-Whilst these ingredients do have valuable properties for the skin, it’s the latest scientific research on telomeres and ageing, that is causing excitement in the field of premature ageing.
+Whilst these ingredients do have valuable properties for maintaining healthy skin, it’s the latest scientific research on telomeres and ageing, that is causing excitement in the field of premature ageing.

 This has prompted further research into stem cell therapy.

-Stem cell therapy has the ability to divide and develop into different cell types in the body, which works by stimulating adult stem cell reservoirs in the epidermis, to provide rejuvenation.
+Stem cells have the ability to divide and develop into different cell types in the body, which works by stimulating adult stem cell reservoirs in the epidermis to provide rejuvenation.

 Plant stem cells, peptides, vitamins, and enzymes all help to protect human epidermal stem cells from damage and deterioration, whilst stimulating the skin’s own cells.